-Although the St. Athans Hotel is situated in the heart of busy London, it’s also has so many green spaces dotted around it.
+Although the St. Athans Hotel is central London’s only green hotel, we don’t actually have any green you can hang out in, unless you count amongst the herbs outside the cafe downstairs.
+However as it’s situated in the heart of busy London, it also has so many green spaces dotted around it.
 Bloomsbury is notable for its many varied garden squares and small parks, many of which are very old and full of character.

 Russell Square (1) is the largest square in London.
 In 2002, the grand Georgian square was re-landscaped in a style based on the original early 19th century layout by Humphry Repton (1752–1818).
 It has a café in it that’s open all year round 7am – 10pm, with seating outside that’s great in the summer.
 Cross this park to get to the British Museum.